nathanielxd/flutterfall/README.md

 # Flutterfall

-A strict architectural design pattern for the Flutter framework.
+An architectural design pattern for the Flutter framework.

 ## Overview